 All you’ll need is a few drops of liquid smoke that you lightly brush over your food or use as a marinade.

-If you find even tiny quantities of liquid smoke too intense, try diluting it with some water or vinegar for a more subtle flavor sensation.
+If you find liquid smoke too strong, dilute it with water or vinegar for a milder flavor.

-As well as using liquid smoke to spice up your meats and fish, you can add it to your homemade BBQ sauce, and you can even make cocktails with it.
+Besides using liquid smoke on meat and fish, you can add it to BBQ sauce or even cocktails!

 Where Can You Buy Liquid Smoke?